replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

       - fail:
           when: "absent"
           message: |
-            The Harbor core workload has not been deployed to this cluster.
-Please sure to install the Harbor registry application using its Helm chart.
+            The Harbor core component has not been deployed to this cluster.
+Please be sure to install the Harbor registry application using its Helm chart.
       - fail:
           when: "< 1"
           message: |
-            The Harbor core workload is not currently running on this cluster.
+            The Harbor core component is not currently running on this cluster.
 Please review the logs in this support bundle to locate any errors.
       - pass:
           message: |
-            Ther Harbor core workload is running on this cluster and ready for use.
+            Ther Harbor core component is running on this cluster and ready for use.
 ```

 Taken together, your support bundle definition will look like this: